-An animated video in the form of 2D or 3D animation, takes the art of drawing sketches and placing them in a series of frames to make the images look like they’re moving.
+An animated video in the form of 2D or 3D animation (or motion graphics), takes the art of drawing sketches and placing them in a series of frames to make the images look like they’re moving.
 A live action video, on the other hand, refer to cinematography or videography that records real-life objects or people.
 Here are our two cents on when you should use each type of video.

 Choose animated videos to simplify complex messaging

 A corporate animated video has the ability to simplify multifaceted concepts in a way that textual explanations can’t.
-If you need to demonstrate how your proprietary technology works, a corporate animated video is the perfect choice.
-Software services or data analytics tend to be dry, and a story-based structure will allow viewers to fully grasp the benefit of the operations.
+If you need to demonstrate how your proprietary technology works, a corporate animated video could be the perfect choice.
+Software services or data analytics tend to be dry and hard to understsand, and a story-based structure will allow viewers to fully grasp the benefit of the operations.